Mi'kmaq: Etymology of the word Mi'kmaq

 The Mi'kmaq may have identified as "the Red Earth People, or the People of the Red Earth".
 Megumaagee, the name the Mi'kmaq used to describe their land, and Megumawaach, what they called themselves, were linked to the words megwaak, which refers to the colour red, and magumegek, "on the earth".
 Rand translated megakumegek as "red on the earth", "red ground", or "red earth".
 Other suggestions from Robertson include its origin in nigumaach, which means "my brother" or "my friend", or a term of endearment.
-Stansbury Hagar suggested in Micmac Magic and Medicine that the word megumawaach is from megumoowesoo, in reference to magic.
+Stansbury Hagar suggested in Mi'kmaq Magic and Medicine that the word megumawaach is from megumoowesoo, in reference to magic.

 Geography

-Miꞌkmaw Country, known as Miꞌkmaꞌki, is traditionally divided into seven districts.
+Mi'kmaq Country, known as Mi'kma'ki, is traditionally divided into seven districts.
 Prior to the imposition of the Indian Act, each district had its own independent government and boundaries.
 The independent governments had a district chief and a council.
 The council members were band chiefs, elders, and other worthy community leaders.
 The district council was charged with performing all the duties of any independent and free government by enacting laws, justice, apportioning fishing and hunting grounds, making war and suing for peace.

 Districts

-The eight Miꞌkmaw districts (including Ktaqmkuk which is often not counted) are Epekwitk aq Piktuk (Epegwitg aq Pigtug), Eskikewaꞌkik (Esgeꞌgewaꞌgi), Kespek (Gespeꞌgewaꞌgi), Kespukwitk (Gespugwitg), Siknikt (Signigtewaꞌgi), Sipekniꞌkatik (Sugapuneꞌgati), Ktaqmkuk (Gtaqamg), and Unamaꞌkik (Unamaꞌgi).
-The orthography between parentheses is the Listuguj orthography used in the Gespeꞌgewaꞌgi area.
+The eight Mi'kmaq districts (including Ktaqmkuk which is often not counted) are Epekwitk aq Piktuk (Epegwitg aq Pigtug), Eskikewa'kik (Esge'gewa'gi), Kespek (Gespe'gewa'gi), Kespukwitk (Gespugwitg), Siknikt (Signigtewa'gi), Sipekni'katik (Sugapune'gati), Ktaqmkuk (Gtaqamg), and Unama'kik (Unama'gi).
+The orthography between parentheses is the Listuguj orthography used in the Gespe'gewa'gi area.

-Current federal and provincial relations with Miꞌkmaq
+Current federal and provincial relations with Mi'kmaq

 Tripartite Forum

-In 1997, the Miꞌkmaq–Nova Scotia–Canada Tripartite Forum was established.
-On August 31, 2010, the governments of Canada and Nova Scotia signed a historic agreement with the Miꞌkmaw Nation, establishing a process whereby the federal government must consult with the Miꞌkmaw Grand Council before engaging in any activities or projects that affect the Miꞌkmaq in Nova Scotia.
+In 1997, the Mi'kmaq–Nova Scotia–Canada Tripartite Forum was established.
+On August 31, 2010, the governments of Canada and Nova Scotia signed a historic agreement with the Mi'kmaq Nation, establishing a process whereby the federal government must consult with the Mi'kmaq Grand Council before engaging in any activities or projects that affect the Mi'kmaq in Nova Scotia.
 This covers most, if not all, actions these governments might take within that jurisdiction.
 This is the first such collaborative agreement in Canadian history including all the First Nations within an entire province.